TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 The illustrated validators until now are always executed when a domain model is given as a parameter to a controller action - that is, for all actions.
 Sometimes it is desired to initiate the validation only when calling special actions.
-How this can be done, we will see in the next section.
+How this can be done, is shown in the next section.